 When you think business class, you think “all the stuff”.
 The champagne, the flat bed seat, the big luggage trolleys full of suitcases, amenity kits and airport lounges.
 But what if you could save a whole bunch of money by choosing to skip out on just one, or a couple of those things?

-After Emirates set the trend in 2019, yet another airline is offering an unbundled business class, and the offer could be compelling…
+After Emirates set the trend in 2019, yet another airline is offering an unbundled business class, and the offers could be compelling…

-To most travelers, the only noticeable amenity lost with Finnair’s new “light” business class fares is checked bags – you can’t bring any, unless your elite status with a Oneworld airline entitles you to.
+To most travelers, the only noticeable amenity lost with Finnair’s “light” business class fares is checked bags.
+You can’t bring any, unless your elite frequent flyer status with a Oneworld airline entitles you to.
 That may seem like a stark change, but many frequent travelers avoid checked bags at all cost.
 Why pay extra to “not’ bring them?

 Other limitations include no ability to change or refund your flight.
 If you can’t travel, you eat it, and when it comes to earning points, you’ll earn fewer of those compared to ‘classic’ or ‘flex’ tickets too.
 You still enjoy priority check in, airport lounges, priority boarding and all the same meals and drinks on board as everyone else.